SingularisArt/Singularis/README.md

 ## Audio

+I use multiple applications to manage my audio.

 ### MPD

+MPD is my music player daemon.

 ### Ncmpcpp

+A gui way of selecting the next audio.

 ### MPV

+A nice way of jumping between audio, getting current info, etc.

 ### Castero

+A gui way of listening to my favorite podcasts.

 ### Newsboat

+A gui way of watching my favorite youtubers.

 ## Window Managers

+Over the years, I've collected all my window manager configurations.

 ### Bspwm

+BSPWM is my current window manager.
+It's amazing, quick and easy to use and accustomed to.
+I use polybar as my statusbar with BSPWM.

 ### DWM

+I was using this wm before I switched over to BSPWM.
+Honestly, it's a solid choice for those who don't need to much customization.
+The only downside is you need to modify the source code directly.
+There's no actual config file for it.
+That's the suckless way I guess (retarded imo).
+I had to use DWM's own statusbar, which was a real bummer because I tried for weeks to get polybar working with it, but it doesn't work.
+That's the main reason I switched over to BSPWM.

 ### Awesome

+A weak choice imo.
+I'm pretty sure there are dozens of bugs with my awesome configuration, but I don't really care.
+If you wish, you can use my configuration and patch it to your need.
+Opening a pr would be greatly appreciated.
+For it's statusbar, I use Awesome's own statusbar, which is 10x better than DWM's imo.

 ## Email

 ### NeoMutt

+Currently, I'm in a bit of a dilemma.
+I really want to use NeoMutt as a tui email client, but it's freaking slow as HELL.
+So, keep that in mind when using my configuration.

 #### Accounts